Wilhelm Schilling: Aerial victory claims

 According to US historian David T. Zabecki, Schilling was credited with 63 aerial victories.
+Obermaier also lists him with 63 aerial victories, of which eight were claimed over the Western Allies, including three heavy bombers, logging 538 combat missions.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that he claimed at least 47 aerial victories.
 This number includes at least 42 claims on the Eastern Front and five over the Western Allies, including one four-engined heavy bomber.

+Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 10191".
+The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
+These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.